 Adjusters in many states are required to obtain continuing education credits for license renewal.
 AEI's individual courses have been approved as a source for these credits in certain states.
-Please refer to our website index and click on Continuing Education or call 800-631-8183 for complete instructions before any exams are submitted.
+Please refer to our website index and click on Continuing Education Credit.